cabforum/smime/SBR.md

 a. `certificatePolicies` (MUST be present)

    This extension MUST be present and SHOULD NOT be marked critical.
-It must include only one of the permitted `policyIdentifiers` in [Section 7.1.6.1](#7161-reserved-certificate-policy-identifiers).
+It MUST include only one of the permitted `policyIdentifiers` in [Section 7.1.6.1](#7161-reserved-certificate-policy-identifiers).

    If the value of this extension includes a `PolicyInformation` which contains a qualifier of type `id-qt-cps` (OID: 1.3.6.1.5.5.7.2.1), then the value of the qualifier MUST be a HTTP or HTTPS URL for the Issuing CA's CP and/or CPS, Relying Party Agreement, or other pointer to online policy information provided by the Issuing CA.  If a qualifier of type `id-qt-unotice` (OID: 1.3.6.1.5.5.7.2.2) is included, then it MUST contain `explicitText` and MUST NOT contain `noticeRef`.